what to look out for

 - You have bleeding after you’ve been through the menopause.

-Lots of other conditions could cause these symptoms so while they’re probably nothing to worry about, you should see your GP.
+Lots of other conditions could cause these symptoms so while they’re probably nothing to worry about, you should contact your GP.
 Whatever it is, the earlier it’s found, the easier it will be to treat.

 A specialists view